philchalmers/York_Thesis_LyX/README.md

 Finally, to compile the LyX file to a PDF, click on `Document -> View Master Document`, or use a suitable keyboard shortcut (e.g., `Ctrl + Shift + R`).

-Additionally, some stylistic things to help keep you organized:
+Additionally, some stylistic things to help keep you organized and efficient:

+- In LyX, turn on things like continuous spell-checking and word completion.
+These are off by default.
 - *Frequently label sections, tables, figures, etc, with meaningful labels*.
   This will help you reference content later on, and are dynamically updated as you add more material.
   Create a label with `Insert -> Label`, and reference any label with `Insert -> Cross-Reference`